-Individuals, groups, local businesses, trusts and major donors continue to keep the charity in their hearts, enabling us to provide life-saving emergency pre-hospital care to people in need 365 days of the year across the 30,000 square miles of Scotland’s mainland and Islands.
+Individuals, groups, local businesses, trusts and major donors continue to keep the charity in their hearts, enabling us to provide life-saving emergency pre-hospital care to people in need 365 days of the year across the whole of Scotland’s mainland and Islands.

-This exciting new role will be responsible for delivering SCAA’s digital strategy which supports all of our fundraising and communications activities.
+This exciting new role will be responsible for delivering SCAA’s Corporate Partnerships activity and significantly contributes critical funding for the charity.

 Don’t miss this truly unique opportunity to be working with the country’s only Charity run Air Ambulance service.